“It’s the most wonderful time of year.”

 Without being aware of our emotions, we could be making a poor decision; at work that could be trying to negotiate a raise or deal with a problematic employee.
 The types of situation that have long felt effects.

-So, ignoring our emotions is kind of backwards huh?
+So, ignoring our emotions is kind of backward huh?

 We’re so used to doing it.
 If you don’t believe me, think about the mindfulness movement.
 One of the key benefits is to regulate our emotions and to reconnect with how we feel.
 We are striving so hard just to connect with ourselves again.